kumaripriya12/Movie_finder/README.md

 About -
-This project is a movie finder website which tas 2 components, one with searh box anx search result & other with selected movie detail.
+This project is a movie finder website which has 2 components, one with search box and search result & other with selected movie detail.
 Search Movie component -
 		1- key up event in search box triggers api call to find movies with characters in the search box 2- Search box should have minimum 2 characters after trimming spaces 3- It should show 'No results found' if api does not give result for searched query.
-		4- list of movies should be shown if result comes from api call.
+		4- list of movies should be shown if the result will come from api call.
 		5- On click of any movie name, it should get redirected to http://localhost:3000/movie_detail with selected movie id & previous search results.

 Movie Detail component-